-To be able to produce six movies of quality in the same series in less than 10 years is pretty damn impressive.
+To be able to produce six movies of quality in the same series in less than ten years is pretty damn impressive.
 I like some better than others, but there has never been a bad Harry Potter movie.
-Although some of them have hovered around the line of greatness, Harry Potter and the Half-Blood Prince gets pretty close to finally breaking it.
+Although, some of them have hovered around the line of greatness, Harry Potter and the Half-Blood Prince gets pretty close to finally breaking it.
 This is my favorite of the series so far.
 The movie has its share of problems, but the good outweighs the bad by a lot.

 Now I don’t consider myself a die hard Potter head, but I’m a pretty big fan.
 There are a lot of diehards who always complain about how much is taken out of the books.
-This annoys me a great deal because I think they do a remarkable job of adapting these 700 page epics into a solid 2 and a half hour movie.
+This annoys me a great deal because I think they do a remarkable job of adapting these 700 page epics into a solid two and a half hour movie.
 This one was no different.
 People need to realize that what works in a book may not work on film.
-The filmmakers certainly took their share of liberties with the ending to Half-Blood Prince…and I loved it.
+The filmmakers certainly took their share of liberties with the ending to Half-Blood Prince, and I loved it.

 There were some minor disappointments of scenes they cut from the book that I want to mention.
-For example there is no Defense against the Dark Arts classes with Professor Snape as he tries to teach Harry and company how to use magical spells by thinking them.
-This was a nice part in the book, and I think it would have made the ongoing Harry/Snape conflict even stronger.
+For example, there is no Defense against the Dark Arts classes with Professor Snape as he tries to teach Harry and company how to use magical spells by thinking them.
+This was a nice part in the book and I think it would have made the ongoing Harry/Snape conflict even stronger.

 So what’s the best part about this movie?
 The acting is phenomenal.
 The acting has always been good in the Potter flicks, but everyone really steps it up here.
 Daniel Radcliffe as Harry Potter has always been strong, but this is his best yet.
 Newcomer Jim Broadbent as potions Professor Horace Slughorn was brilliant.
 He’s crucial as his character essentially drives the film’s main plot.
 Whether he’s being jovial or remorseful, Broadbent really nails all sides of the character.
 More screen time with Alan Rickman as Professor Snape is always a good idea, which we get here.

 Fans and non-fans will like this one quite a bit.
 I do have to warn you though, if you are a casual Potter fan, make sure you have seen all the previous movies and pay attention to this one.
 Like I said, I have been very impressed with this series.
 I love that the same actors have remained throughout all six movies and will return for the last one.
 I have very high hopes for the final, which is split in two parts.
-Unfortunately if the finale fails, the entire series will fail, but I am confident David Yates and company will deliver a knockout.
+Unfortunately, if the finale fails the entire series will fail, but I am confident David Yates and company will deliver a knockout.

 Rating: 8 out of 10.